 10 Things You Can Do to Allergy-Proof Your Home

-Found yourself sneezing a lot recently?
+Found yourself sneezing a lot recently becuase of an allergy?
 Well, you’re not alone!
 According to the Asthma and Allergy Foundation of America, as many as 30% of adult Americans are affected by allergies.
 Medications can help relieve the symptoms, but removing the irritants from your home is a more effective way of relieving your allergies.
 Read our list below and discover 10 things you can do to allergy-proof your home.

 Find out what you’re allergic to

 It may sound simple, but finding out exactly what you’re allergic to is the first step to allergy-proofing your home.
 Visit an allergist and they will help you to focus your preventative measures.

 After you’ve discovered what causes your allergies, you need to work your way around your home eliminating those allergens.
 Since you spend so much time in your bedroom, it’s best you start off there!
 Go for a mattress cover and pillow covers with zip-on dust mite covers, and you should have some immediate relief.

 Ditch the carpet

 Go for hardwood!
 If it’s feasible, replace your carpets with hardwood or other hard flooring.
 Allergens tend to accumulate in carpets, and when you walk across them, they get released into the air.

 Avoid tracking allergens in

 Many allergens are brought into your home from the outside world.
 Lay two doormats at each entry – one inside and one outside – to keep outdoor irritants from entering your home.

 Your current vacuum probably doesn’t have a HEPA filter, and you definitely need one!
 They are specially designed to trap particles as small as 0.3 microns – meaning they’ll capture most allergens.